 In order to provide the best care and avoid any last-minute cancellations, we require a medical history questionnaire to be completed.
-This is available online for your convenience and must be completed at least 24 to 48 hours prior to your scheduled surgical date.
+This is available online for your convenience and must be completed no later than 72 hours prior to scheduled surgical date.

 Instructions